jesselpalmer/the-engineering-managers-booklist/README.md

 # The Engineering Manager's Booklist &nbsp; [![Tweet booklist](https://img.shields.io/twitter/url/https/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=The%20Engineering%20Manager%27s%20Booklist%20%40jesselpalmer%20https%3A%2F%2Fgithub.com%2Fjesselpalmer%2Fthe-engineering-managers-booklist)

+## Introduction

-Books for people who are or aspire to manage/lead team(s) of software engineers.
+Engineering Management is a pivotal role, but seldomly formally taught.
+Reading is an effective way of learning from others.
+You can take bits and pieces of what has worked for other managers and use that information to adjust your management style.
+This booklist is for people who are or aspire to manage/lead team(s) of software engineers.
 This includes, but isn't limited to, Team Leads, Tech Leads, Managers, Directors, VPs of Engineering and CTOs.
 Pull requests are welcome.

 ## 👨🏾‍💻 About Me